RIGHTS of every patient

-UnitingCare Health is a private not-for-profit organisation owned and operated by the Uniting Church.
-Any surplus funds are re-invested back into the development of healthcare services for the benefit of the community.
-All patients have the right to access treatment and/or care available and medically indicated regardless of race, creed, sex or national origins.
+UnitingCare is a private not-for-profit organisation owned and operated by the Uniting Church.
+Any surplus funds are re-invested back into the development of services for the benefit of the community.
+All patients have the right to access treatment and/or care available and medically indicated regardless of race, creed, gender or national origins.

 Access to personal information

 All patients will be provided with access to their health records/personal information on request.
 All information is disclosed in keeping with the Privacy Act 1988 (as amended), subject to certain restrictions.
 Access can be arranged by making a request to the Privacy Officer.
 The hospital will take reasonable steps to correct information if it is shown to be inaccurate, incomplete or out of date.

 Further information regarding the use of, access and amendment to personal information held by the hospital can be provided by contacting the hospital’s Privacy Officer, through the hospital’s main switchboard.

 All patients have the right to request and obtain from the hospital complete and current information concerning accounting requirements, procedures and practices.